Platform9-Community/authentication/README.md

   </a>
 </p>

-> This is a collection of Kubernetes OICD yaml files and tutorials that are tested to work with Platform9 Free Tier Kubernetes
+> This is a collection of Kubernetes OIDC yaml files and tutorials that are tested to work with Platform9 Free Tier Kubernetes

 ## Author